-- The rod icon indicates your current backsight point. - The stake icon indicates points that are to be staked. - The checked stake icon indicates points that have been staked. - The hub icon indicates control points, they can not be edited under any circumstances. - The user icon indicates user entered points; the coordinate can be edited. - The ruler icon indicates measured points; the coordinate can not be edited. - The 123 icon indicates calculated points; the coordinate can not be edited.
+- The instrument icon indicates your current occupy point. - The rod icon indicates your current backsight point. - More than the stake icon indicates points that are to be staked. - Mathematical State icon indicates points that have been staked. - The hub icon indicates control points, they can not be edited under any circumstances. - The user icon indicates user entered points; the coordinate can be edited. - The ruler icon indicates measured points; the coordinate can not be edited. - 123 The 123 icon indicates calculated points; the coordinate can not be edited.